f3-factory/F3com-data/3.7/routing-engine/main.md

 <div class="alert alert-info">Stuck with a <strong>404 Not Found</strong> error?
 Check your <a href="routing-engine#sample-apache-configuration">server configuration</a>.</div>

+You can also [watch a video](https://youtu.be/XGldwy1pmU0) that goes over many of the points in this routing user guide.

 ## Routes and Tokens

 As a demonstration of Fat-Free's powerful domain-specific language (DSL),